isaichandra/handcricket_functions/README.md

 - All cursors are validated server-side using HMAC signatures
 - Firestore security rules enforce authentication and authorization
+- Realtime Database security rules should be configured for `/users` and `/usernames` paths
+- All callable functions require authentication
+- Email verification is enforced for user profile creation
 - Environment variables are never exposed to clients
 - Cursor secrets should be rotated periodically